vileppanen/bdd-to-md/README.md

 The package defines `gherkin` as a peer-dependency, so you need to install it separately in your project.

+## Install

+The package is published in Github packages.
+Follow the instructions in Github to authenticate yourself to GH packages & how to install the package from there.

 ## Usage

 Provide the generator command with a path containing the feature spec files, and the desired output filepath for the generated markdown.